 – typically works like an addressable system, just without the wires

-– most suitable for premises which don’t want lots of cables – e.g. churches, historic buildings
+– most suitable for premises which don’t want lots of cables – e.g. churches, historical buildings

 The UK’s fire alarm legislation does not specify exactly which type of fire alarm system should be used in different types of premises.
 It comes down to what is appropriate for your business.

-To make sure that you get the correct fire alarm for your business to meet the UK fire alarm regulations you can check our Fire Alarm Systems page on our website.
+To ensure that you get the correct fire alarm for your business to meet the UK fire alarm regulations, you can check our Fire Alarm Systems page on our website.
 This will give you a bit more of an overview of the types of systems that we install for business in the London area.